openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

 Command-Line Interface (CLI) Examples Using TensorFlow-Specific Parameters
 ##########################################################################

-* Launching the Model Optimizer for Inception V1 frozen model when model file is a plain text protobuf:
+* Launching model conversion for Inception V1 frozen model when model file is a plain text protobuf:

 .. code-block:: cpp

    mo --input_model inception_v1.pbtxt --input_model_is_text -b 1

-* Launching the Model Optimizer for Inception V1 frozen model and dump information about the graph to TensorBoard log dir ``/tmp/log_dir``
+* Launching model conversion for Inception V1 frozen model and dump information about the graph to TensorBoard log dir ``/tmp/log_dir``

 .. code-block:: cpp

    mo --input_model inception_v1.pb -b 1 --tensorboard_logdir /tmp/log_dir

-* Launching the Model Optimizer for BERT model in the SavedModel format, with three inputs.
+* Launching model conversion for BERT model in the SavedModel format, with three inputs.
 Specify explicitly the input shapes where the batch size and the sequence length equal 2 and 30 respectively.

 .. code-block:: cpp